KhronosGroup/KSCAF_DocRequirements/README.md

 ### Khronos SCAP document layout

-4 types of document that make up the SCAP principle, requirement and guidelines documentation and the files that represent them.
+4 types of document that make up the SCAP requiremenst and guidelines documentation and the files that represent them.
 The term document here means the finished document, the output result.
 Files, the .adoc type, contain text that is included in a document.
 The following patterns in file names means the following:

 * File suffix .adoc is an Asciidoc file type
 * - Prefix common to .adoc files - files that belong to one document